tmobile/magentaA11y/_checklist-native/graphics_visual_elements.md

 keyboard:
   tab, arrow keys or Ctl+tab: |
-    Focus visibly moves to all interactive controls
+    Focus visibly moves to any interactive controls
   spacebar: |
     Activates on iOS and Android
   enter: |